awsdocs/aws-storagegateway-user-guide/doc_source/create-gateway-file.md

 ## Choosing a Host Platform and Downloading the VM<a name="hosting-options-file"></a>

-If you create your gateway on\-premises, you deploy the Hardware Appliance; or download and deploy a gateway VM, and then activate the gateway\.
+If you create your gateway on\-premises, you deploy the hardware appliance, or download and deploy a gateway VM, and then activate the gateway\.
 If you create your gateway on an Amazon EC2 instance, you launch an Amazon Machine Image \(AMI\) that contains the gateway VM image and then activate the gateway\.
 For information about supported host platforms, see [Supported Hypervisors and Host Requirements](Requirements.md#requirements-host)\.

 **Note**
 You can run only file, cached volume, and tape gateways on an Amazon EC2 instance\.